kubernetes/kops/docs/operations/rolling-update.md

 it effectively first creates a new instance and then drains and terminates the old one.

 Surging is implemented by "detaching" instances, making them not count toward the desired number of instances in the instance group.
+This causes the cloud provider to create new instances in order to satisfy the group's desired number.
-The detached instances are updated last;
+The detached instances are drained and terminated last;
 when they are terminated the cloud provider does not replace them.

 The `maxSurge` is the maximum number of extra instances that can be created during the update.